davidsantana06/flex-object/README.md

 The FlexObject redefines your Python programming experience with its versatile base class, offering an array of dynamic attribute management capabilities, seamless runtime attribute manipulation, effortless JSON serialization, and streamlined JSON file/string handling.
 This library serves as a cornerstone for simplified data interaction, catering to a wide spectrum of scenarios.

 > **Note**
-> This project has been developed based on Python 3.X versions.
+> This project has been developed based on Python 3.6 or above.

 <br />